 American agriculture is a dynamic part of our national economy and a significant part of our local communities.
 Agriculture impacts the life of every American, and it is important to ensure that this industry can continue to meet the needs of our nation.

 Congressman Goodlatte represents the Sixth Congressional District, which includes the Shenandoah Valley and parts of central and southwest Virginia.
 The Sixth District is one of the leading turkey and poultry producing districts in the nation and ranks among the top 100 in fruit, cattle, dairy products, sheep, corn, and barley production.
 In addition to being one of the most beautiful landscapes in the country, this region is also one of the most agriculturally diverse.
-From corn and grains to vineyards and livestock to forestry products, the Sixth District has a vibrant agricultural economy and through his role on the House Agriculture Committee, Congressman Goodlatte will work to ensure its continued growth.
+From corn and grains to vineyards, livestock, and forestry products, the Sixth District has a vibrant agricultural economy.
+Through his role on the House Agriculture Committee, Congressman Goodlatte will work to ensure its continued growth.

 Member of the Congressional Biotechnology Caucus, the Congressional Dairy Caucus, the Congressional Chicken Caucus, the Congressional Pollinator Protection Caucus, the Rural Caucus, and the Zoo and Aquarium Caucus.

 Introduced the Renewable Fuel Standard Elimination Act (H.R.
 1314).
 The RFS Elimination Act eliminates the federal ethanol mandate and makes ethanol compete in the free market.

 Introduced the Renewable Fuel Standard Reform Act (H.R.
 1315), which eliminates corn-based ethanol requirements, caps the amount of ethanol that can be blended into conventional gasoline at 10 percent, and requires the EPA to set cellulosic biofuels levels at production levels.
-The RFS Reform Act is bipartisan bill, and has the support of more than 50 diverse organizations.
+The RFS Reform Act is a bipartisan bill, and has the support of more than 50 diverse organizations.